 Exposing Vulnerability (Book)

-Self-Mediation in Scandinavian Films With and By Women
+Self-Mediation in Scandinavian Films by Women

 This book explores the diversity of perspectives afforded by the emerging body of Scandinavian films produced by women.